percona/psmdb-docs/docs/encryption-mode-switch.md

-# Migrating from Key File Encryption to HashiCorp Vault Encryption
+# Migrate from key file encryption to HashiCorp Vault encryption

 The steps below describe how to migrate from the key file encryption to using  HashiCorp Vault.